EFA-FHB/eforms-validator-core/README.md

 Active development and maintenance is continued from there.

 Starting from version `v10.0.14` onwards, packages will be available for download [over here](https://projekte.kosit.org/eforms/validator-edition-eforms-de/-/packages).
-For the time being, packages will also be publised in [Github Packages](https://github.com/EFA-FHB/eforms-validator-core/packages/1887953), but be advised this service might be discontinued without further notice in the future.
+For the time being, packages will also be published in [Github Packages](https://github.com/EFA-FHB/eforms-validator-core/packages/1887953), but be advised this service might be discontinued without further notice in the future.